Employing a domestic worker? These are the formal contracts you need and regulations you must follow.

 - Sick leave

 Sick leave is calculated on a three-year cycle.
-Employees are entitled to 30 days of paid sick leave over three years.
+Employees are entitled to 30 days (six weeks) of paid sick leave over three years.
 If, however, they use these 30 days in one year, any additional sick leave days must be taken as unpaid leave.
 In the same way, part-time employees are entitled to the number of days they would work in a six-week period, in a three-year cycle.
-So an employee who works one day a week is entitled to six sick leave days in a three-year cycle.
+So, an employee who works one day a week is entitled to six sick leave days in a three-year cycle.
 You should request a doctor’s note for sick leave taken on either side of a public holiday or long weekend, or when your employee is off sick for longer than two days.

 - Maternity leave

 An employee may take up to four months of unpaid maternity leave and is not allowed to return to work for a minimum of six weeks after giving birth.
 As an employer, you are not legally obliged to pay a portion of their salary during maternity leave, but you may choose to.
 The employee can claim from UIF during this period.